Other Summer Opportunities

 Airbus is a Student Council initiative that works to provide low-cost transportation to students in need of a ride TO Dulles International Airport and Richmond International Airport from Grounds.
 Tickets will range from $10-20 per student.

-This summer, UVA's Student Council will be providing transportation services from Washington Dulles International Airport to the University of Virginia only on August 16, 2022.
-This service is intended mainly for students attending Session K Orientation from August 16 to 18.
+This summer, UVA's Student Council will be providing transportation services from Washington Dulles International Airport to the University of Virginia.
+This service is intended mainly for students attending Session K Orientation.
 Session K Orientation is for new students traveling a great distance, including, but not limited to, international students.
-The deadline to signify interest is May 31, 2022 at 11:59 PM EST.

 - Sign-up Link